Mount Tsurugi | Climbing again in search of frost | What about the risk of bears? Latest report (November 20, 2025)

 4. Continue walking along the ridge towards Jirogui

-On this section, since it was early in the morning, I didn't encounter anyone, and
+in this section, probably because it was early in the morning I didn't encounter anyone.

 Along the way, I saw many interesting sights.